pikatchu/closedsource/book/0200-regular_expression2.md

 .*
 ```

 "This works just like before—any number of any characters.
-It ensures there’s something after the dot, like `.com`, `.net`, or `.org`."
+It ensures there's something after the dot, like `.com`, `.net`, or `.org`."

 Jasmina exhaled.
 "So this makes sure an email has a basic structure: something before the @, something after it, a dot, and then arbitrary characters."

-"That’s right," Joaquim said.
+"That's right," Joaquim said.
 "Again, this is not a fully accurate way to validate an email, but it shows you how regular expressions describe patterns efficiently."

 Leo grinned.
 "I see why programmers like these.
-It’s a way to write an automaton in a single line."
+It's a way to write an automaton in a single line."

 "Exactly," Joaquim said.
-"And now, let’s test this expression in practice."
+"And now, let's test this expression in practice."

 He pointed them to a console where they could try matching different strings using: